discordeno/discordeno/site/docs/nodejs/EventHandler/event-manager.md

 const client = Discord.createBot({
   events: events.load({}),
   intents: ["Guilds", "GuildMessages"],
-  token: configs.token,
+  token: config.token,
 });

 Discord.startBot(client);
 ```

-Moreover, you can customize the EventManager to add more functionalities and fit it to your needs or even emit events,
+Moreover, you can customize the `EventManager` and add more functionality to it and make it exactly fit your your needs
-by extending it...
+or even emit events, by extending it.

-Of course you wonder what you can do with all this data now.
-We will explain this further on the next page
+Of course you wonder what you can do with all of this now.
+We will explain this further on the next page.
-`Handle-Event`.